TurkeyMcMac/large_slugs/README.md

 ### Mese Slug

 The bright yellow mese slug spawns at level -512 and below on stone.
-It can only move on stone, cobblestone, and mese-bearing stone.
+It can only move on stone, cobblestone, mese, and mese-bearing stone.

 Three mese slugs can be crafted into a mese crystal fragment.